sam-greenwood/taco_vis/README.md

 Animations can be generated from just 1 line of code, e.g.:

 `import numpy as np`

 `from core_flow import flow`

-generate some random data
+generate some random data:

 `data = np.random.rand(10,10,10) #10 points in radius, azimuth and time`

-load data into flow class
+load data into flow class:

 `f = flow(data)`

-plot the animation
+plot the animation:

 `f.plot_contours(animate=True)`